1 - Overview

 AKHQ > AKHQ passwordRequiredAKHQ account password

-• Re-enter the same AKHQ account password
+• Re-enter the AKHQ account password identically

-AKHQ > AKHQ Port NumberRequiredAKHQ connection port number
+AKHQ > AKHQ Port numberRequiredAKHQ connection port number

 • Select a pre‑created VPC and Subnet

-• IP: Only automatic generation is possible
+• IP: only automatic generation is possible

 • Select if you want to apply different settings per installed server